 If the issue persists, then machine keys might be causing it.
 To rename them,

 - Follow the path C:\ProgramData\Microsoft\Crypto\RSA directory.
 Look for “Machine Keys” and right-click it.

 - Choose the “Rename” option and open it.

 - Rename it from “Machine Keys” to “Machine Keys-old.”
 To give access to it, make a new folder, name it Machine Keys, and provide full control permissions to all devices and users on the PC.

 This will rename the faulty keys and resolve the issue.

 Turn off AllHomegroup

-Can’t join Homegroup in windows 10?
-It could be due to networks merging with one another.
+Can’t join Homegroup in Windows 10?
+It could be due to networks merging.
 To avoid various homegroups obstructing new homegroups, do the following.

 - Open the “task manager” and end all services, starting with “home” or “peers.”